aphilippsen/MiraikanDrawing/README.md

 > `%run -i scripts/python/evaluate_drawing_styles.py`

-Results are written to `results/python_csv/drawing-style-data-*`.
+Results are written to `results/csv/drawing-style-data-*`.
 Run this script for multiple values of m to get different percentages of highly rated images.

 4. Afterwards, statistics analysis can be performed using `scripts/R/AnalyzeDrawingStyle.R`.
 For the paper, significance scores were computed for cut-offs 60, 70 and 80 individually and only findings p<.01 are reported which are found in all three conditions.

-#### How to create the representational dissimilarity matrices (RDMs) for different groups of children (by age or AQ)
+#### Create the representational dissimilarity matrices (RDMs) for different age groups of children
 1. Run `scripts/python/prepare_network_activations.py` (with argument Delete to delete the existing part of the drawing).

 > `%run -i scripts/python/prepare_network_activations.py -- Delete`